Navigating Clearing for International Students: Process, Criteria, and Considerations

 What is Clearing?

 Clearing is a process for students who still need to get their university place sorted.
-Traditionally, Clearing is a service for students who have achieved lower results than expected.
+Traditionally, Clearing is a service for students who have achieved lower grades than expected on Results Day.
 However, in recent years, it has become a new process for students who are looking to change their options regardless of their grades.
+It’s also available for anyone who hasn’t applied to uni before Results Day!

 There is also a service called Clearing Plus.
 Clearing Plus is a service that allows students to find more personalised courses, which are carefully curated by UCAS and then presented based on previously chosen degrees.